 As remarkable as they are, Greater L.A.’s residential treasures also have deep ties to social inequity.
 We consider our work an opportunity to highlight these issues through an architectural lens—for example, by discussing the systemic racism inherent in the area’s residential development.

 FORT: LA has an outstanding team of directors, advisors, Fellows, Trailblazers, and researchers.
-Of our entire team, ten percent are people of color and nearly half are women.
-One of our eight board members is a person of color, and nearly half are women.
-Half of our board members are LGBTQ.
+Of our 13-member governing board, four are people of color and more than half are women.
+Four of our members identify as LGBTQ+.

 We know that inclusive, equitable programming requires more diverse leadership.
 We commit to increasing the number of people of color on our board of directors, and to bringing more voices into all areas of our work.